 - Played horribly straight near the end of the Coldfire Trilogy.
 The protagonists are on an extremely tight schedule with a lot riding on them making it to the destination in time, so Tarrant, despite being quite a horse aficionado himself, works an enchantment on the horses that turns them into unstoppable riding machines even as their bodies are slowly consumed by the enchantment.
 Vryce can feel his horse disintegrating underneath him as they ride up the final slope, and it's rather awful.

-- Averted in the Elenium universe, where some of the horses - especially Faran, Sparhawk's loyal mount - are distinct characters in their own right and their needs are mentioned.
+- In the Elenium universe, some of the horses - especially Faran, Sparhawk's loyal mount - are distinct characters in their own right and their needs are mentioned.
 Actually discussed at one point by the antagonists, when one of them rides a horse so hard it dies and he has to go and steal another.

 - House of the Scorpion: Justified, as the horses were all eejits- meaning they had computer chips in their brain that made them only able to do one command until they are told to stop, and thus if you never told them to eat, sleep or drink, they wouldn't.